 Figure 3.
-Jackal architecture
+Jackal Architecture

 The Message handler handles conversation resolution for both incoming and outgoing messages based on matching of the reply-key parameter.
 DFA state transitions for conversations are performed in the Conversation arena.
-If a conversation policy is violated, an error message will be generated.
-The Message splitter duplicates messages for multiple destinations (e.g., broadcast or cc messages).
+If a conversation policy is violated (i.e., the message does not match any of the state transition conditions of the current state), an error message will be generated.
+The

+Message splitter duplicates messages for multiple destinations (e.g., broadcast or cc messages).
 The Distributor is the communication focal point for agent processes.
-It maintains two queues: a message queue where all unconsumed messages are stored; and a request queue where all unmet requests for messages are stored.
+It maintains two queues: a message queue, where all unconsumed messages are stored, and a request queue where all unmet requests for messages are stored.
 Message requests are generated in accordance to the policies for ongoing conversations.
 When a new (incoming or outgoing) message arrives, the distributor will first check the request queue to see if there is a request for this message.
 If there is such as request, then the request is removed from the queue, and this message is consumed (either sent to the agent application program if the message is incoming, or sent to the switchboard if the message is outgoing).
 New requests are processed similarly.
 The Switchboard deals with the physical level of the communication, and performs the following functions.
 It translates the KQML messages between the internal format (Java objects) and the format required by the transport mechanism.
 It finds the physical addresses for outgoing messages with the help of the ANS and the agent's own address Cache module.
-It supports multiple transport mechanisms, and can switches from one to another according to the mechanism used by the message destination agent.
+It supports multiple transport mechanisms, and can switch from one to another according to the mechanism used by the message destination agent.
+To reduce the network traffic and increase the speed, each agent may maintain an address cache to store the name/address mappings of other agents it has recently contacted.
+It may also store the transport mechanisms used by these other agents if multiple mechanisms are used in the agent system.
+Therefore, an agent contacts the ANS only when it cannot find a needed address in its local cache.